MirageTurtle/Notes/The Missing Semester of Your CS Education/Note.md

 - Creating an [issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).
 This can be used to report bugs or request a new feature.
 Neither of these involves reading or writing code, so it can be pretty lightweight to do.
 High-quality bug reports can be extremely valuable to developers.
 Commenting on existing discussions can be helpful too.
 - Contribute code through a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 This is generally more involved than creating an issue.
 You can [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) a repository on GitHub, clone your fork, create a new branch, make some changes (e.g. fix a bug or implement a feature), push the branch, and then [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 After this, there will generally be some back-and-forth with the project maintainers, who will give you feedback on your patch.
 Finally, if all goes well, your patch will be merged into the upstream repository.
 Often times, larger projects will have a contributing guide, tag beginner-friendly issues, and some even have mentorship programs to help first-time contributors become familiar with the project.

+## Lecture 11: Q&A

+> Create Time: 2023.07.08   Update Time:2023.07.08

+I don't note anything about this lecture except of adding something in previous notes.
+But I highly recommend this lecture!